-Test Like a Mother
+Test Like A Mother

 Don’t believe motherhood is bootcamp for app testing?
 Grab a cuppa, or some milk and cookies, and let me try to convince you.